chrisbreiding/crbapps/README.md

 ### List Randomizer

-First time messing around to create a "library."
+First time messing around to create a "library" with no dependencies.

     Randomize a list.